davidzeng28/ds_salary_project/README.md

 - Created a tool that estimates data science salaries (MAE is approximately to  ~ $ 11K) to help data scientists negotiate their income when they get a job. <br>
 - Scraped over 1000 job descriptions from glassdoor using python and selenium <br>
 - Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.<br>
-- Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.<br>
+- Optimized Linear, Lasso, XGBoost, and Random Forest Regressors using GridsearchCV, RandomizeSearchCV to reach the best model.<br>
 - Built a client facing API using flask <be>
 ## Code and resources references <br>
 - Packages: pandas, numpy, sklearn, matplotlib, seaborn, selenium, flask, json, pickle